arfire333/adventofcode2024/README.md

 ## Solutions with visualizations.
 - Day 1 - Very basic proof of concept.
+- Day 10 - Minor animation of elves in the heading unrelated to the specific challenge.

 ## Usage
 - Log into Advent of Code via a web browser and obtain a session cookie.